-Generally, an entity may choose only to comment on those amendments that directly impact the condensed interim financial statements.
-Alternatively, an entity may choose to provide disclosures on amendments to IFRS that have no impact on the condensed interim financial statements, but are expected to impact the annual financial statements.
+Generally, an entity may choose only to comment on those amendments that directly impact the interim condensed financial statements.
+Alternatively, an entity may choose to provide disclosures on amendments to IFRS that have no impact on the interim condensed financial statements, but are expected to impact the annual financial statements.
 When considering the impact to the financial statements, IAS 8.28 indicates that an entity should consider whether the amendment might impact future periods.